Code-Institute-Submissions/beep-boop/README.md

 #### Index.html
 This is the landing page for the website.
 The user is immediately presented with the game logo, followed by the tagline 'An audio / visual memory game' thus establishing the purpose of the website very quickly.
 Below this are 3 clearly labelled buttons:

 **PLAY WITH AUDIO** (Highly recommended) - By clicking on this button, the user moves through to the next page of the website (**difficulty.html**).
-The button also sets the key/value pair of **"audio: 'true'"** to the user's browsers session storage.
-This item is then evaluated in the JavaScript code, to determine whether audio is triggered when playing the game.
+The button also sets the key/value pair of **"audio: 'true'"** to the user's browser session storage.
+This item is then evaluated in the JavaScript code, to determine whether audio is triggered whilst playing the game.

-**PLAY ON MUTE** - This functions the same way as the **'PLAY WITH AUDIO'**  button, however the key/value pair are set to **"audio: 'false'"**.
+**PLAY ON MUTE** - This functions in the same way as the **'PLAY WITH AUDIO'**  button, however the key/value pair are set to **"audio: 'false'"**.

 **HOW TO PLAY** - This button triggers a modal, which contains a short set of instructions on how to play the game.
 The modal can be closed either by clicking on the **'CLOSE'** button, or by clicking anywhere outside of the modal body.

 If the session storage item is not set (i.e. the user goes straight to **game.html**), the game defaults to audio being enabled as this is the recommended way to play the game.

 #### difficulty.html
-Once through to this page, the user is asked to **'SELECT DIFFICULTY'** and presented with a further 3 buttons titles **'EASY'**, **'NORMAL'** and **'HARD'**.
+Once through to this page, the user is asked to **'SELECT DIFFICULTY'** and presented with a further 3 buttons titled **'EASY'**, **'NORMAL'** and **'HARD'**.
 Each button is accompanied by a short description of what each difficulty option entails.
 Again, by clicking on one of these buttons, a session storage item is set which is later evaluated in the JavaScript code and used to determine certain factors of the user's game experience.

 Below these three buttons, a more subtle button is offered to return the user to the **'MAIN MENU'** which links back to **index.html**.
 This ensures good UX as the user cannot get 'trapped' on this page and can return to the main menu to check how to play the game or select a different audio setting.

 #### game.html
 The **game.html** page contains the actual game aspect of the website.
-Below the BEEP - BOOP logo, the user finds 4 large buttons of varying colours.
+Below the 'BEEP - BOOP' logo, the user finds 4 large buttons of varying colours.
 These are the buttons with which the user plays game.
 Beneath this, is another button which links the user back to the main menu.
 This button is styled in the same manner as the main menu link found on **difficulty.html** to ensure consistency throughout the website.
 Next to the main menu link is a level display which initially prompts the user to **'PRESS START'**, and then once the game has begun displays the current level of the game.
 Next to this is the **'START'** button which triggers the start of the game.

 Should the user be successful in completing the game, a 'success jingle' is triggered, the game buttons flash 2 times and the level display text changes to "YOU WON!".
 Following this, a modal pops up to congratulate the user and if the game was played on easy or normal difficuly, suggests playing again on a higher difficulty with a link to difficulty.html.
-Should the user lose the game, a 'fail jingle' and all the game buttons flash 2 times and the level display text changes to "GAME OVER!".
-Following this, a modal pops up to say the game is over, inform the user of which level they reached, and if played on easy or normal difficulty, suggests playing the game on an easier difficulty with a link to difficulty.html.
+Should the user lose the game, a 'fail jingle' is triggered, the game buttons flash 2 times and the level display text changes to "GAME OVER!".
+Following this, a modal pops up to say the game is over, inform the user of which level they reached, and if played on normal or hard difficulty, suggests playing the game on an easier difficulty with a link to difficulty.html.

 #### 404.html
 The **404.html** page is a custom 404 error response page should the user mis-type the URL.
 The page informs the user "There is no BEEP - BOOP here!" and provides a link to the main menu (index.html).